Esri/arcgis-runtime-samples-android/java/change-atmosphere-effect/README.md

 ## How it works

 1. Create an `ArcGISScene` and display it in a `SceneView`.
-2. Change the atmosphere effect with `SceneView.setAtmosphereEffect`.
+2. Change the atmosphere effect with `sceneView.setAtmosphereEffect(...)`.

 ## Relevant API